ntop/PF_RING/doc/modules/accolade.rst

    sudo ./anic_fwupdate --id 0 --script fpga_*.rbt
    sudo reboot

+Note: if you get a "Device or resource busy" failure message running anic_fwupdate, please try killing the mm_tmon process.

 Now you are ready to compile and run PF_RING with Accolade support.
 Note that if you are installing pfring from packages, Accolade support is already enabled.